 8. Salty Desert Hiking Snacks

 Replenishing your salt stash is just as important as staying hydrated.
+Drinking electrolytes also helps combat dehydration and keeps your salt reserves up.
 In fact, you can actually get rather sick from drinking too much water and not restoring your salt intake.
 Here are a few of my favorite salty snacks to take hiking:

 - Nuun Hydrate.
 Plop a Nuun tab in a water bottle for an easy re-up on important electrolytes.